segmentio/segment-docs/src/connections/destinations/catalog/comscore/index.md

 ## User Consent

 To communicate user consent, Comscore requires customers add a label called `cs_ucfr` to events.
-Segment supports setting the `cs_ucfr` label on web only.
+Segment supports setting the `cs_ucfr` label on web and Android only.
 Using the **Comscore User Consent Label** setting, input the custom field you would like to map to `cs_ucfr`.
 The custom field mapped to `cs_ucfr` should be present on **all** page calls as per comScore's requirements.
+On Android the custom field mapped to `cs_ucfr` can be sent with screen, track and identify calls.
+Android integration sets `cs_ucfr` Comscore persistent label once the custom field mapped to `cs_ucfr` is detected in the event payload.

 Segment will map values to comScore's `cs_ucfr` label as outlined below: